BBGInnovate/silk-road-regained/about.md

 <div class="bbg__QA">
 	<h4>What's the cost?</h4>
-	<p>An oft-cited number is $1 trillion in loans and investments from China, by some estimates go as high as $8 trillion over time.
-Skeptics say China might not be able not be able to afford it all.</p>
+	<p>An oft-cited number is $1 trillion in loans and investments from China, but some estimates go as high as $8 trillion over time.
+Skeptics say China might not be able  to afford it all.</p>
 </div>

 <div class="bbg__QA">